 Subluxation

-Subluxation is one of the types of shoulder dislocations, where the joint is partially separated, with bones touching but not completely as usual.
+Subluxation is one of the types of shoulder dislocation, where the joint is partially separated, with bones touching but not completely as usual.
 It is also known as partial dislocation.

 Risk factors for shoulder dislocation